 Water is probably our most valuable natural resource, but did you know that the average wastage of water per person is over 1,000 litres a week?
 Scaling this up to your business could mean that thousands of litres of water could be being wasted.

+Water is also processed to be useable from its original from.
+Used water is chemically treated before it is used again and now, even UV light is used in the water treatment process.
+Despite water being our most important resource, little is done by people and businesses to conserve it.
 Using good financial and ecological sense, you can save water in the workplace and use your positive brand reputation to stimulate this same change across your industry.

 What are the benefits for small businesses?